-What to do in Athens: Go up on Lycabettus Hill
+What to Do in Athens: One Great Day on Lycabettus Hill & Beyond

 After we visited Piraeus, we spent the remaining days in the heart of the Greek Capital.
 And, to take a better look at all the incredible places to visit in Athens, we went up to Lycabettus Hill, the highest point of the city.
 Therefore, when you’re wondering what to do in Athens, go up here.
 You’ll soon get some inspiration on what to visit next!